Ranjan Gogoi: Honours and recognition

 Gogoi being greeted by President Ram Nath Kovind after his swearing in at Rashtrapati Bhavan in New Delhi on 3 October 2018.

 In 2018, The Indian Express listed him as the 45th most powerful Indian, citing his role in the 2018 Supreme Court of India crisis, his judgement on special courts for politicians and his upcoming accession to become the Chief Justice of India.

 In 2019, The Indian Express listed Gogoi as the third most powerful person in India.
 He was placed behind only Home Minister Amit Shah and Prime Minister Narendra Modi in the list.
 It cited his role in the judgement on the NRC, in increasing judicial vacancies in high courts and the supreme court, and the Ayodhya dispute.

 In May 2023, Punjab University honoured Gogoi with the honorary Doctor of Laws degree for his contributions to the legal field and society.
 Vice President and chancellor of the university Jagdeep Dhankhar presented the award to Gogoi at the university's 70th annual convocation on 20 May.

 In January 2024, Chief Minister Himanta Biswa Sarma announced that Gogoi would be awarded the Assam Baibhav award, Assam's highest civilian award, in the field of law and justice for 2023.
 Sarma said the award recognised Gogoi for his "exceptional efforts to expand the delivery of justice and expand our jurisprudence", and said that Gogoi would "inspire all generations to come".
-On 13 February Gogoi was bestowed with the award by Governor at Srimanta Sankaradeva Kalakshetra in the presence of Sarma and Vice President Jagdeep Dhankhar.
+On 13 February Gogoi was bestowed with the award by the Governor at Srimanta Sankaradeva Kalakshetra in the presence of Sarma and Vice President Jagdeep Dhankhar.

-On 31 May 2024, Gogoi was awarded the UKILP Lifetime Achievement Award from the Supreme Court of the United Kingdom for his "exemplary achievements and leadership in the legal profession", recognising that his career had "significantly shaped the legal landscape in India.
+On 31 May 2024, Gogoi was awarded the UKILP Lifetime Achievement Award from the Supreme Court of the United Kingdom for his "exemplary achievements and leadership in the legal profession", recognising that his career had "significantly shaped the legal landscape in India".
 He was bestowed the honour at the House of Lords in the presence of several UK dignitaries including the President of the Bar Council of England and Wales and members of the House of Lords.